 The Regulator has the power to issue infringement notices for non-compliance with civil penalty provisions, commence court proceedings and enter into enforceable undertakings with scheme participants.
 Enforceable undertakings require participants to undertake to implement, or refrain from, certain actions to rectify breaches or potential breaches of the legislation.
 Those undertakings are enforceable by a court.
-To date, the Regulator's enforcement action relating to greenhouse and energy reporting has been limited to issuing two enforceable undertakings.
+To date, the Regulator's enforceable undertakings.
 One has been completed; the other is still current and requires a reporter to commit to meet future reporting deadlines and employ a consultant to support the completion of reports (CER 2018e).
 The Authority heard there was broad support by reporters for the current approach and level of penalties.
 Some data users expressed views that the penalties for unlawful disclosure of emissions and energy information are too severe (Section 4.1.3).